prezohq/prezo-assignment-backend/README.md

 - Here are some pointers

   - Open AI can fail to serve results because their servers are overloaded
-  - Open AI could rate limit requests
+  - we could run into rate limit
   - The user could enter text that's unsafe/dangerous
   - What if the text to summarize is very long?
   - What if it takes a long time to summarize?